What Are The Causes Of An Oily Scalp?

 The Link To Oily Sebum and Hair Loss or Thinning In Women and Men

 There are actual several links.1) Dht.
 Both men and women are susceptible to hair thinning from the hormone called Dht.
 This occurs when Testosterone is converted to DHT.
 TO do this an enzyme called 5 alpla reductase is present.
 This enzyme feeds off your scalp oils.
 By limited your scalp oils you in turn massively limit the enzyme so you don't get the conversion.
+Healthy scalp detox shampoo Zincplex gives you all that you need.

 The ingredient most effective at limiting scalp oil production or sebum is ZINC PCA.
 It has been proven to act like a thermostat.
 It does not completely shut it off.
 Instead it regulates.
 You don't want to completely shut off the oils or the lipid barrier will break down and you will have a lot different scalp skin problems from sores, lesions, crust, bumps and similar.

 2) When Excess Sebum on Scalp is produced it can cause follicle plugs where the sebum mixes with the dirt and even grime from the scalp as well as the salt deposits from sweat, hair sprays, gels and more.
 These gather at follicle openings where they act as a plug to prevent follicle cleansing as well as oxygen from reaching the follicle.
+A good oily scalp shampoo for women and men needs to regulate the sebum gland and not just strip the hair.

 It gets worse because when the plug occurs the inside part of the follicle starts breeding the bacteria and fungus.
 The response is for the gland to produce more oils to put this out but it can't because of the plug and then bumps, itching, flaking, redness, folliculitis and much more can occur.
 Sores and lesions as well as bumps of many kinds become prominent.